Deck Board Spacing by Material: What to Know

 ✓ It allows enough space for the deck boards to expand/contract without buckling.

-✓ It provides space for water drainage and airflow
+✓ It provides space for water drainage and airflow.

 ✓ Helps avoid moisture build-up which can cause mold and mildew.